 Jeon said, "We are applying unmanned flight and unmanned control technologies to existing weapons systems and ramping up R&D to advance AI combat systems."

-Jeon also predicted that AI will elevate the export competitiveness of K-defense by a notch.
+Jeon also predicted that AI will elevate the export competitiveness of K-defense.

-Jeon said, "We will apply QuantumAero's AI advancement technology to the weapons systems of large domestic corporations to build an overseas export structure," adding, "We are already pushing a joint export project for unmanned combat systems with a specific country, and we expect visible results in 2027."
+Jeon said, "We will apply QuantumAero's AI advancement technology to the weapons systems of large domestic corporations to build an overseas export framework," adding, "we are already carrying out a joint export project for unmanned combat systems with a specific country and expect visible results in 2027."